MoonsetJS/Bach/dsl/README.md

 Bach DSL's builder tool is SBT.
 You can view the tasks with `sbt tasks`.
 You can compile the project with `sbt compile`.

-## Code Style

-The code style is defined in scala style and automatically enforced by scala formatter in each time compile.
+The code style is defined in `scalastyle-config.xml` and the scala formatter configuration is in `.scalafmt.conf`.
+The code will be automatically formatted and the style will be checked each time when you compile.